 What's in the Works

 Commonwealth Fusion Systems (CFS) is on track to bring clean fusion energy technology to the planet.
 CFS is collaborating with MIT to design and build fusion power systems that will provide the world with limitless, clean fusion energy to combat climate change.
 To support this mission, CFS is establishing a campus at a site in Devens, MA.
 This campus will be home to the birthplace of commercial fusion energy and include manufacturing facilities, a research facility, and CFS corporate offices.
 Our research facility will be home to a compact fusion device that will prove fusion can work as a commercial energy source.
-This device is not a power plant, but will pave the way for the first fusion power plant (not at Devens).
-Our advanced manufacturing facilities will build components for this fusion device as well as components for future fusion power plants around the world.
+This device is not a power plant, but will pave the way for the first fusion power plant.
+Our advanced manufacturing facilities will build components for this fusion device as well as components for future fusion power plants.
 This campus will create hundreds of jobs, attract global interest, and bring new economic development to the Devens area.

-If you are interested in future employment with CFS, visit our Careers Page and get in touch.
+If you are interested in joining the CFS team, visit our Careers Page and get in touch.

 What's There Now